google/clspv/docs/OpenCLCOnVulkan.md

 For example:

-    // First kernel in the translation unit, and no sampler map is used. void kernel foo(global int* a, float f, global float* b, uint c);
+    // First kernel in the translation unit. void kernel foo(global int* a, float f, global float* b, uint c);

 In the default case, the bindings are: